EvanSprite/FRED-Populations/README.md

 - FRED-SickLeave-v1.2
 - FRED-SickLeave-v2.0

 FRED's U.S. synthetic populations were generated from 2010 U.S. Decennial Census and 2007-2011 5-year American Community Survey data.
-The data are computer representations of the distribution of households by these four demographic variables, but do not represent actual households or locations of actual households.
+The data are computer representations of the distribution of households by four demographic variables, but do not represent actual households or locations of actual households:
+- Income of the household
+- Number of occupants in the household
+- Race of the head of household
+- Age of the head of household

 No personally identifiable information was used to generate these data.